It’s imperative that you become a (the foremost?) expert in your particular field if you really wanna reach your potential as a true leader.

 That was the whole purpose of my proposal…you already have a base that’s extremely satisfied & they’ll be willing to trust us with more of their business.

-And you know damned well that if they had at least $50K in our bank, they most probably had more funds elsewhere!
+And you know damned well that if they had at least $50K in our bank, they most probably had more funds in other financial institutions as well!

 They did & the marketing campaign (originally designed to convey a new balance requirement that, for most customers, could actually be “bad news”) turned into a resounding success!

-Another example of using my knowledge gained over the years involved the introduction of “check imaging” to our Consumer customer base.
+> > Another example of using knowledge & expertise gained over the years involved the introduction of “check imaging” to our Consumer customer base.

 This actually represented a major service improvement for our customers as it would help simplify record-keeping by having a few sheets of paper vs. all these separate checks all over the place.